-- More flexibility over skill level: you can sponsor jobs at or above the minimum skill level of RQF 3 (this is A-level or equivalent).
-A much wider range of roles can therefore now be sponsored. - No limit on the length of time which can be spent under the Skilled Worker route giving you greater control over your staffing plans - Lower salary commitment the lower "new entrant" rate has been extended from three to four years3, making hiring international graduates more affordable
+- More flexibility over skill level: you can sponsor jobs at or above the minimum skill level of RQF 3 (this is A-level or equivalent) all graduates will meet this level.
+A much wider range of roles can therefore now be sponsored. - No limit on the length of time which can be spent under the Skilled Worker route and no cooling-off period between a person's Skilled Worker visa and their next - giving you greater control over your staffing plans - No cap on numbers and no Resident Labour Market Test which has removed up to 8 weeks from time taken to sponsor a Skilled Worker compared with the previous system - Lower salary commitment the lower "new entrant" rate is set at four years, making hiring international graduates more affordable.

 The person you wish to hire under the Skilled Worker visa must score 70 points.
-50 are mandatory:
+50 are untradeable: